51r/terraform-sample-aws/README.md

 # Terraform Sample Configuration with AWS

-This repo contains Terraform configuration, which will download the Terraform Module from my other repo: [Terraform AWS Instance](https://github.com/51r/terraform_aws_instance) and will configure two modules, that will create two instances in two different regions defined in provider blocks.
+This repo contains Terraform configuration, which will download the Terraform Module from my other repo: [Terraform AWS Instance](https://github.com/51r/terraform_aws_instance) and will configure two modules, that will create two instances in two different regions defined in provider blocks as aliases.

 # Prerequisite
 You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.